On Abel's problem and Gauss congruences: Introduction

-$\bullet$ When $y$ is algebraic over $\mathbb{Q}(x)$, Theorem \ref{theo:super} shows that, for all but finitely many prime numbers $p$, the sequence $(a_n)_{n\geq 0}$ defined by \eqref{eq:Puiseuxeta} satisfies Gauss congruences for $p$.
-When $d=1$, this bound on $p$ will be made more precise in the proof: Gauss congruences hold at least for any $p$ that does not divide the smallest positive integer $\lambda$ such that $g(\lambda x)\in \mathbb Z[[x]]$.
+$\bullet$ When $y$ is algebraic over $\mathbb{Q}(x)$, Corollary \ref{coro:super} shows that, for all but finitely many prime numbers $p$, the sequence $(a_n)_{n\geq 0}$ defined by \eqref{eq:Puiseuxeta} satisfies Gauss congruences for $p$.
+This bound on $p$ will be made more precise in the proof when $d=1$: Gauss congruences hold at least for any $p$ that does not divide the smallest positive integer $\lambda$ such that $g(\lambda x)\in \mathbb Z[[x]]$ (where $g$ is defined in \eqref{eqPuiseuxy} with $d=1$).